Mutations as Levy flights: Data on bacterial SPMs

-The plan of the paper is as follows.
-In the next two sections, we examine the data on single-point mutations and large rearrangements, extracting the time rates of both kinds of events and the scaling exponent in the latter.
-Concluding remarks and an Appendix detailing the estimation of the mean number of SPMs are added at the end.
 In an evolution experiment, random fluctuations are filtered by natural selection.
 The evolution dynamics in the LTEE is schematically represented in Fig. \ref{fig1}.
 Cell lineages with neutral or deleterious mutations are usually truncated, whereas beneficial mutations confer evolutionary advantage to clones and, thus, higher probability to continue.
 Once they appear, beneficial mutations are fixed in more than 50 \% of the population after a fixing time.

-Loosely speaking, if $P^{(b)}$ is the rate of beneficial mutations in the population, and $\tau_f$ the time necessary to fix one of these mutations, the number of fixed beneficial mutations at a given time $t$ is roughly $t/(\tau_b+\tau_f)$, where $\tau_b=1/P^{(b)}$.
+The number of cell lineages, that is number of cells passing to the next day in the evolution, is kept fixed to around five millions in the experiment.

-We draw in Fig. \ref{fig2} the data on SNPs, taken from Ref. [\onlinecite{SPM}].
+We draw in Fig. \ref{fig2} the data on SPMs, taken from Ref. \cite{SPM}.
 A population, called Ara-1 in the experiment, is sampled at generations 2000, 5000, 10000, 15000, 20000, 30000, and 40000.
-The two latter points are not included in the figure because of a mutator phenotype, which appeared at generation 27000 and lead to a 100-fold increase of the mutation rate.
+The two latter points are not included in the figure because of a mutator phenotype, which appears at generation 27000 and leads to a 100-fold increase of the mutation rate.

-Alignment of 36-base reads in mixed population samples yielded 40- to 60-fold coverage, allowing to determine frequencies of SNPs above 4 \% in the population.
-Authors report ``fixed'' SPMs, meaning that their frequency, $f$, is above 96 \%, as well as SNPs, where 4 \% $< f <$ 96 \%.
+Alignment of 36-base reads in mixed population samples yielded 40- to 60-fold coverage, allowing to determine frequencies of SPMs above 4 \% in the population.
+Authors report ``fixed'' SPMs, meaning that their frequency, $f$, is above 96 \%, as well as so called single-nucleotide polymorphisms, SNPs, where 4 \% $< f <$ 96 \%.

 The data labeled ``fixed'' in the figure, corresponding to mutations with $f\ge 96$ \%, show a linear increase at short times with a slope $1.0\times 10^{-3}$ mutations/generation.
-The data labeled ``mean'', on the other hand, correspond to our estimation for the mean number of mutations one may detect in a clone (see Appendix \ref{app} for details).
-The slope in the initial interval is a little higher, around $1.8\times 10^{-3}$ mutations/generation, which may be taken as an estimation of $P_{SPM}^{(b)}$.
-We shall stress that these are numbers for the whole population.
-The rate of beneficial mutations in a single cell lineage is $p_{SPM}^{(b)}=P_{SPM}^{(b)}/N_{cell}\sim 1.8\times 10^{-3}/(5\times 10^6)\sim 3\times 10^{-10}$ mutations/generation, where we estimate the number of continuing cell lineages, $N_{cell}$, roughly as five millions.
+The data labeled ``mean'', on the other hand, correspond to our estimation for the mean number of mutations one may detect in a clone (see Supplementary Material for details).
+The slope of the mean curve at short times is a little higher, around $1.8\times 10^{-3}$ mutations/generation, which may be taken as an estimation of the SPM rate, $p_{SPM}$.